Eco-economic decoupling: Lack of evidence for decoupling

 There is no empirical evidence supporting the existence of an eco-economic decoupling near the scale needed to avoid environmental degradation, and it is unlikely to happen in the future.
 Environmental pressures can only be reduced by rethinking green growth policies, where a sufficiency approach complements greater efficiency.

+In 2020, an analysis by Gaya Herrington, then Director of Sustainability Services of KPMG US, was published in Yale University's Journal of Industrial Ecology.
+The study assessed whether, given key data known in 2020 about factors important for the "Limits to Growth" report, the original report's conclusions are supported.
+In particular, the 2020 study examined updated quantitative information about ten factors, namely population, fertility rates, mortality rates, industrial output, food production, services, non-renewable resources, persistent pollution, human welfare, and ecological footprint, and concluded that the "Limits to Growth" prediction is essentially correct in that continued economic growth is unsustainable.

+The study found that current empirical data is most closely consistent with 2 scenarios: Business as Usual (BAU) and Comprehensive technology (CT).
+In both scenarios, growth will peak around 2030 but in the BAU scenario societal collapse will follow around 2040, while in the CT scenario the adverse impacts will be softened.
+The less likely is the Stabilized World (SW) model describing a world going toward sustainability, in which economic growth is stopped but welfare is not hurt.
+The author concluded her study saying: "Although SW tracks least closely, a deliberate trajectory change brought about by society turning towards another goal than growth is still possible.
+That window of opportunity is closing fast."

 According to scientist and author Vaclav Smil, "Without a biosphere in a good shape, there is no life on the planet.
-It’s very simple.
-That’s all you need to know.
+It's very simple.
+That's all you need to know.
 The economists will tell you we can decouple growth from material consumption, but that is total nonsense.
 The options are quite clear from the historical evidence.
-If you don’t manage decline, then you succumb to it and you are gone.
+If you don't manage decline, then you succumb to it and you are gone.
 The best hope is that you find some way to manage it."

 In 2020, a meta-analysis of 180 scientific studies notes that there is "No evidence of the kind of decoupling needed for ecological sustainability" and that "in the absence of robust evidence, the goal of decoupling rests partly on faith".